A bedbug infestation is one of the worst things that can ever happen to your mattress.

 If you’ve been living with the things for any amount of time, you don’t need us to tell you that – it’s something you’ve seen firsthand.

-Although dealing with a bedbugs infestation is lengthy, annoying process (which you can read more about in our article here!), you actually have a bit of control over what happens to your mattress.
+Although dealing with a bedbugs infestation is lengthy, annoying process, you actually have a bit of control over what happens to your mattress.

 There’s no need to resort to anything drastic – all you need is a good is a good encasement!

 Over the course of this guide, we’ll walk you through everything you need to know.

 What is a mattress encasement, and how can it help you deal with your bedbugs?